MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 ## Complete the development of the extension
 When the source code has been converted using the Txt2Al conversion tool, open the project folder in Visual Studio Code, and then modify or add code to the new version as needed.
 For more information about getting started with Visual Studio Code and the AL Language extension, see [Getting Started](devenv-get-started.md).

-You will probably run into compilation errors, these can typically be due to:
+You might run into compilation errors, which can typically be caused by:

 -   Object IDs that have changed.
 The conversion tool tries to convert your code into the object ID range allowed for Extensions V2.
 -   Field or control names look different; the AL syntax requires names, this means that no empty or default names are allowed.